Home > Cell Phone Providers > Freedom Mobile Review (2026) – Plans, Prices, Reviews

 Today, they’re known for aggressive pricing, especially on Canada–U.S.–Mexico plans, and 5G coverage across major urban centres.

 Looking for a better alternative to Freedom Mobile?
-We recommend Fizz:
+We recommend Koodo:

 Freedom Mobile’s network has come a long way since the Wind Mobile days.
 Coverage used to be strong only in urban cores with large gaps once you left city limits.